rusticlion/Manastorm/manastorm_codebase_dump.md

         end
     end

-    -- For shields, skip the rest of the processing if effect.isShield or slot.isShield then
+    -- For shields, skip the rest of the processing (shields are a specific kind of sustained spell) if effect.isShield or slot.isShield then
+        -- Debug log - make it clear to use sustain instead in new code, but shields keep working if effect.isSustained and effect.isShield then
+            print("[SUSTAINED] Note: Spell " .. spellToUse.id .. " has both isShield and isSustained flags - shields are already sustained")
+        end
         return effect
     end

-    if not isShieldSpell and not slot.isShield and not effect.isShield then -- Start return animation for tokens
+    if not isShieldSpell and not slot.isShield and not effect.isShield then -- Only reset slot and return tokens if this isn't a sustained spell if not shouldSustain then
+            -- Start return animation for tokens
             if #slot.tokens > 0 then
                 -- Check if any tokens are marked as SHIELDING using TokenManager local hasShieldingTokens = false
                 for _, tokenData in ipairs(slot.tokens) do
                     if tokenData.token and TokenManager.validateTokenState(tokenData.token, Constants.TokenStatus.SHIELDING) then
                         hasShieldingTokens = true
                         break
                     end
                 end

                 if not hasShieldingTokens then
                     -- Safe to return tokens using TokenManager TokenManager.returnTokensToPool(slot.tokens)

                     -- Clear token list (tokens still exist in the mana pool) slot.tokens = {}
                 else
                     print("Found SHIELDING tokens, preventing token return")
                 end
             end

             -- Reset slot only if it's not a shield self:resetSpellSlot(spellSlot)
+        else
+            -- This is a sustained spell - keep slot active and tokens in place print(string.format("[SUSTAINED] %s's spell in slot %d is being sustained", self.name, spellSlot))

+            -- Keep the slot as active with full progress slot.active = true
+            slot.progress = slot.castTime -- Mark as fully cast
+            slot.wasAlreadyCast = true -- Keep the flag set to prevent repeated casting

+            -- Register with the SustainedSpellManager
+            if self.gameState and self.gameState.sustainedSpellManager then
+                local sustainedId = self.gameState.sustainedSpellManager.addSustainedSpell(
+                    self,        -- wizard who cast the spell spellSlot,   -- slot index where the spell is effect       -- effect table from executeAll (contains trapTrigger, trapWindow, trapEffect, etc.)
+                )

+                -- Store the sustained spell ID in the slot for reference slot.sustainedId = sustainedId

+                print(string.format("[SUSTAINED] Registered spell in slot %d with ID: %s", spellSlot, tostring(sustainedId)))
+            else
+                print("[SUSTAINED ERROR] Could not register sustained spell - gameState or sustainedSpellManager missing") end
+        end
     else
         -- For shield spells, the slot remains active and tokens remain in orbit -- Make sure slot is marked as a shield